Infinity-Core/infinity_progressbar/README.md

 - `/pc` — Test the progress bar export on the client.

 ## Credits
-Developed by @YourName.
+Developed by BzkDev Scripts.
 Inspired by the progress bar from `infinity-oil-delivery`.

 ## Version
 - Standalone NUI progress bar